vats3123/hello-world/README.md

 # hello-world
 Week 1 Asn

-My name is Vatsal, I leanring how to use github.
+My name is Vatsal, I learning how to use github.